dfrappart/tfstatemanip/Terraformconfig/01_Import/readme.md

 ```

-It's nice because we can plan, but since it already exist, an apply will fail:
+It's nice because we can plan, but since it already exists, `terraform apply` will fail:

 ```powershell